digital-blueprint/greenlight-app/README.md

 # Greenlight Application

- Create an entrance ticket and import your evidence of a low epidemiological risk on the working device to validate it for admission even before attending a course or exam.
+Creates an entrance ticket and imports your evidence of a low epidemiological risk on the working device to validate it for admission even before attending a course or exam.
 The ticket then enables you to access the university premises quickly and efficiently.

 [GitLab Repository](https://gitlab.tugraz.at/dbp/greenlight/greenlight) |
 [npmjs package](https://www.npmjs.com/package/@dbp-topics/greenlight) |